rdeneau/formation-fsharp/en/fsharp-training-13-domain-workflows.md

 Same goal: separating the "what" from the "how".

-Free monad: ad hoc solution, built with dedicated types *(see our `Instructions` and `Program` types)*
+**Free monad:** ad hoc solution, built with dedicated types *(see our `Instructions` and `Program` types)*

-Alg eff: native, highly optimized language feature; handlers are composable, allowing capabilities difficult to model with Free monads, like non-local control flow, generators, or resumable exceptions.
+**Algebraic effects:** native, highly optimized language feature; handlers are composable, allowing capabilities difficult to model with Free monads, like non-local control flow, generators, or resumable exceptions.

 ---